I love, love, love the look of an edge finished with bias tape!

 By doing it this way, you don’t have to worry about parts of the staystitching peeping out on the RS of your garment once you’ve completed the final step of attaching your bias facing to the edge.
 In other words, no unpicking necessary.

 Next, clip the SAs.
-This will help to give you a nice flat finish.
+This will allow them to spread, so you get a nice flat finish.

 Then, press the bias tape and the clipped SAs up, away from the garment.
-A sleeve board or a tailor’s ham, can be very helpful at this point.
-(I find using a sleeve board less frustrating than using a tailor’s ham!)
+I find using a sleeve board makes this step less frustrating!

 Now head back over to your sewing machine to…